-When a brand’s identity is cohesive, it increases the brand’s perceived value.
+When a brand’s identity is cohesive, it increases its perceived value.
 Consistency allows your brand to appear more professional and reliable.
 Then by implementing brand guidelines, you make it easier to maintain the quality and integrity of your brand’s image.

-A cohesive brand’s identity supported with a brand tool kit and brand guidelines are so beneficial to a business.
-A well-defined brand identity that is supported by with consistently strong images and clear messages wil create a feeling of long term stability and recognition.
+A cohesive brand’s identity supported with a brand tool kit and brand guidelines is beneficial to a business.
+A well-defined brand identity supported by consistently solid images and clear messages will create a feeling of long term stability and recognition.

-The more you work on your branding and identify the more awareness you create.
+The more you work on your branding and identity, the you create more awareness.
 For example, Apple is known worldwide for its product.
-A consumer can see it in a foreign county, with labelling in a foreign language and know it is an Apple product.
+A consumer can see it in a foreign county, labelling in a foreign language and knowing it is an Apple product.
 This is brand identity at its best.

 Build consistency in the Marketplace

 The more often a customer sees your brand in the Marketplace, he will consider it.
 Your brand identity must be consistent, so the customer can predict what to expect and then develop familiarity, trust, and loyalty to the brand.
 If you apply your brand willy nilly, then don’t be surprised that your customers perceive you that way.
 Consistency is critical when communicating offline or via your website, social media profiles, or other touch-points.
 If your brand is fun and friendly on Twitter, it should have a similar flavour on Facebook and LinkedIn.
 Your messaging on LinkedIn may be less casual or more professional, but it shouldn’t sound like it’s coming from a different brand altogether.
 Think about it on a personal level.
 The way you’d interact with your parents, work, colleagues and close friends may all be different, but your core personality is the same, but your mannerisms adjust to the context.
 The same goes for your brand personality and selected communication channels.